maborosii/kubernetes-event-exporter/README.md

 # kubernetes-event-exporter

+> **ChangeLog-20230914**: develop based on this following project，add feature: support qiye wechat as one of sinks

 > **Note**: This is an active fork of [Opsgenie Kubernetes Event Exporter](https://github.com/opsgenie/kubernetes-event-exporter) since that is not maintained since November 2021.
 Development is sponsored by [Resmo](https://www.resmo.com).